 Additionally, while Stats iQ does not show results of pairwise tests for any group with less than four values, those groups are included in calculating the degrees of freedom for the other pairwise tests.

-With larger sample sizes, outliers are less likely to negatively affect results.
-Stats iQ uses Tukey’s “outside fence” to define outliers as points more than three times the intraquartile range above the 75th or below the 25th percentile point.
+- With larger sample sizes, outliers are less likely to negatively affect results.
+Stats iQ uses Tukey’s “outer fence” to define outliers as points more than three times the intraquartile range above the 75th or below the 25th percentile point.